 The LMS is an integral part of the learning ecosystem that enhances teaching, learning, and training effectiveness for institutions and organizations in various markets.
 Alas, figuring out which LMS is right for you can be an intimidating task that leaves many consumers asking: Where do I start?

-Step 3: Keep in mind that there are few must-have features that will be important for any organization to maintain a flexible and scalable platform.
-Check out these 5 must-have LMS features…
+- Keep in mind that there are few must-have features that will be important for any organization to maintain a flexible and scalable platform.

 Tight integrations between your LMS and your current IT infrastructure are essential to bringing current systems together in a seamless fashion.
 As the central hub for providing and tracking learning, you will want you LMS to “talk” – or pass important information back and forth – to your secondary systems.
 For example, enjoying a real-time integration between your LMS and your Student Information System (SIS) or Enterprise Resource Planning (ERP) system is a life-changer when it comes to automating processes and saving time.

 That said, when evaluating LMS platforms, you will want to keep integrations capabilities in mind.
 As an open-source platform, Moodle can easily be integrated with a variety of other programs to meet the various needs of an organization.

 Reporting is one of the most important parts of an LMS.
 If you have formal compliance requirements to meet, reports are essential for recording that learners have passed mandatory training and assessment modules.
 Reports can also drive your team to take action, prompting learners to complete outstanding training before due dates elapse.
 Without decent reports, it is hard to measure the success of training programs and to pinpoint where improvements might need to be made.